ix-56h/ix-56h.github.io/_posts/how-to-make-a-tokenizer/2020-06-01-how-to-make-a-tokenizer.md

 };
 ```

-Here, we define all enums who’s let us to abstract the charset.
-We can easily decide to set `space` as an entire word.
-That’s let us group the chars and their meaning.
+Here, we define all enums who's let us to abstract the charset.
+We can easily decide to set a `space` as an entire word.
+That's let us group the chars and their meaning.
 Ok, let see an example with `ls` :
-The word have 2 chars : `l` and `s`, these chars are abstracted as `CHR_WORD`.
+The word have 2 chars : `l` and `s`, these chars are abstracted as "CHR_WORD".

 No switch case, no expensive lines, just a clean and fast-to-read code.
 That's really usefull in this case :